openlab-at-city-tech/openlab/wp-content/plugins/google-document-embedder/readme.txt

 == Frequently Asked Questions ==

+= How can I get support for this plugin? =

+Because Google Document Viewer does not seem to be something that Google is fully committed to supporting, there will no longer be any active development of this plugin by the original author.
+You may use the support forum attached to this plugin on wordpress.org to post support questions, and active users are encouraged to help each other out where possible.
+However, the forum will not be monitored by any official development team.
+If you discover any security vulnerabilities please contact WordPress directly as usual.

 = Where can the files live? =
 The file to embed must first be publicly available somewhere on the internet, in order for Google to retrieve the document for conversion.
 You can upload it to your WordPress site using the standard techniques, or link to a file on another site.
 For testing purposes, your site can run locally or on private networks, but the documents you wish to embed must be publicly accessible.